 Possess excellent interpersonal, verbal and written communication skills and have comfort working with a wide variety of constituencies as a relationship-builder, who can converse and interact at any level, influence a range of stakeholders, and inspire loyalty, respect, and admiration.

-Position: This is a full-time position, combining teaching responsibilities in chemistry, dormitory parenting responsibilities, and coaching responsibilities.
-The successful candidate will teach two to three sections of Chemistry and AP Chemistry, coach two sports or instruct activities that are the equivalent to two sports.
+Position: This is a full-time position, combining teaching responsibilities in mathematics, dormitory parenting responsibilities, and coaching responsibilities.
+The successful candidate will teach four sections of mathematics, coach two sports or instruct activities that are the equivalent to two sports.

 Position Reports to: Faculty members report to the Academic Dean for instruction, the Dean of Students for dormitory parent responsibilities and to the Athletic Director for coaching/activity responsibilities.